Employers who engage outworkers have to be aware of their workplace responsibilities and obligations.

 - get the minimum entitlements in the National Employment Standards.

-You need to make and keep a written record of what you and the outworker agree about getting the work done.
+Businesses need to make and keep a written record of what the business and outworker have agreed about the work being done.

-This record must contain relevant details about your business, the outworker and the type of work required.
+This record has to contain relevant details about the business, the outworker and the type of work required.
 Find out more about work records on the Outworkers page.

-A copy of this work record must be given to the outworker before any of the work described in it starts.
+A copy of this work record has to be given to the outworker before any of the work described in it starts.

-Whenever you enter into any new arrangement with an outworker to carry out work in relation to any garment, article or material in the TCF industry, you must complete a signed written agreement with the outworker.
+When a business enters a new arrangement with an outworker to carry out work, they have to complete a signed written agreement with the outworker.
 The agreement must set out if the work will be provided on a full-time or part-time basis.